-Role and Reporting Relationship: The Behavioral Health Quality Committee (BHQC) is responsible for collecting and reviewing data, as well as prioritizing, developing, implementing, and monitoring interventions based on the analysis of data to improve continuity and coordination of medical and behavioral health care.
+Role and Reporting Relationship: The Behavioral Health Quality Committee (BHQC) is responsible for collecting and reviewing data, developing, implementing, and monitoring interventions based on the analysis of data to improve continuity and coordination of physical and behavioral health care needs.
+BHQC is attended by L.A.
+Care's Managed Behavioral Health Organization (MBHO, who is delegated for the mild-to-moderate impairment of mental, emotional, or behavioral functioning resulting from a mental health disorder for Medi-Cal, LACC and PASC-SEIU beneficiaries, in addition to specified behavioral health services in accordance with the plan benefit package for L.A.
+Care Medicare Plus beneficiaries, which is L.A.
+Care's Medicare Plus (Dual-Special Needs Plan [D-SNP]).
+BHQC is also attended by stakeholders from Department of Mental Health (DMH) and Department of Public Health Substance Abuse Prevention and Control (DPH SAPC) due to carve out specialty mental health services and substance use disorder services to County Mental Health Plans, respectively.
 L.A.
-Care delegates Behavioral Health services for Medi-Cal, Medicare, PASC-SEIU, and Covered California to a Managed Behavioral Health Organization (MBHO).
-L.A.
-Care works closely with the MBHO in order to collaborate with behavioral health practitioners (BHPs) and use information collected to coordinate medical and behavioral health care.
+Care works closely with the MBHO and County Mental Health Plans in order to collaborate with behavioral health practitioners (BHPs) and use information collected to coordinate medical and behavioral health care needs.
 This committee reports to the Quality Oversight Committee.